 - You suffer from intense flashbacks or nightmares of the traumatic event

 - You go to extreme measures to try to avoid future trauma

-If you or a loved one is struggling with trauma, there is hope.
-At Renewed Light, we offer several types of trauma therapy.
+If you suffer from past trauma, you’re not alone—and we can help.
+At Renewed Light, we offer several types of trauma-based therapy.
 Our trauma-informed care focuses on helping patients process trauma and discover healthy coping methods.
 We start by carefully assessing each person’s mental health needs.
 Then we create an individualized care plan that uses different types of trauma therapy.
-Ready to get started?
-Contact our team today to schedule a consultation and explore your treatment options.
+Located in West Deptford, New Jersey, we serve all of New Jersey, Delaware and Pennsylvania.